polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/frame-overview.md

 - Managing state transitions
 - Facilitating node interactions

-Polkadot SDK provides a comprehensive toolkit for constructing essential blockchain components, allowing developers to concentrate on crafting the specific runtime logic that defines their blockchain's unique behavior and capabilities.
+Polkadot SDK provides a comprehensive toolkit for constructing essential blockchain components, allowing developers to concentrate on crafting the specific runtime logic that defines their blockchain's unique set of usecases and capabilities.

-FRAME (Framework for Runtime Aggregation of Modularized Entities) is one of the most powerful tools available to you as a runtime developer.
+FRAME (Framework for Runtime Aggregation of Modularized Entities) provides a robust collection of tools to facilitate Polkadot SDK-based blockchain development.
+It offers reusable modules and useful abstractions that streamline developers' development process.
 It consists of:

 - [Pallets](#pallets) - modular components containing specific blockchain logic
 - [Support libraries](#support-libraries) - tools and utilities to facilitate runtime development